Angus Fletcher (critic)

 Angus Fletcher (June 3, 1930 – November 28, 2016) was an American critic and literary scholar.

 Biography

-Angus Fletcher was born in on June 23, 1930.
+Angus Fletcher was born on June 23, 1930 to Scottish parents.
 He grew up mainly in East Hampton, Long Island and New York City.
-His parents were both Scottish.
-Father, Angus Fletcher, was a director of the British Library of Information in New York, and mother, Helen Stewar Fletcher, was a painter.
+His father, Sir Angus Somerville Fletcher, was a former director of the British Library of Information in New York, and his mother, Helen Stewart Fletcher, was a painter.

-He studied for B.A. and M.A. at Yale, and got a PhD in English Literature from Harvard.
-Throughout his career he taught at Columbia, UCLA, Buffalo, Cornell and Lehman College at CUNY Graduate Center.
+He earned a B.A. and M.A. from Yale University and a PhD in English Literature from Harvard University.
+Over the course of his career, he taught at Columbia, UCLA, Buffalo, Cornell and Lehman College at CUNY Graduate Center.